 - In 2020, VavaCars achieved $110 million U.S. in GMV by selling 5,500 cars

 Digital retail in cars and the wider auto classifieds market is a hot space right now.
 This is exemplified by the number of new entrants without historic links to trading cars, led by banks in particular (Santander Group in LatAm and Europe, Société Générale in France, SberBank in Russia, and many others).
 The next wave could well be led by the petrol retailers, beginning with VavaCars.

-VavaCars is a c-to-b-to-c (buying cars from consumers to resell online) automotive marketplace focused on Turkey and Pakistan for now.
+VavaCars is a c-to-b-to-c automotive marketplace focused on Turkey and Pakistan for now.
 What makes it unique is that it’s owned by one of the world’s largest private oil-trading companies — Netherlands-based Vitol Group.
-With annual revenue of $200 billion+, the company is looking at ways to better leverage its extensive network of ‘downstream’ fuel stations strategically located in key emerging markets
+With annual revenue of more than $200 billion, the company is looking at ways to better leverage its extensive network of “downstream” fuel stations strategically located in key emerging markets.

 Scalable links between cars and fuel

 The link between Vitol and car retailing is actually much more profound than it may first seem.

 “We are uniquely placed due to the competitive advantage of Vitol’s fuel retail network to source the very best cars,” Lawrence Merritt, co-founder and CEO of VavaCars, told the AIM Group from his office in London.
 “We believe the used-car market opportunity is enormous, particularly in moving this industry from being a very traditional offline industry into a dynamic online industry.
 Right now, the used-car industry feels like books in 1994 and Amazon just launched.”